selectiveintellect/vic/functions.md

             };
         }

 ## Time Management Functions

 - `delay`

+    Syntax:

+        delay <TIME | variable>;

+    This function generates assembly instructions to create a perfect delay (as verified by the simulator) of the given time argument.
+When the user provides the time as a constant, the units expected are `s`, `ms` or `us` for seconds, milliseconds or microseconds, respectively.
+If the user does not provide a unit, `us` is assumed.
+If the user wants to use a variable, it is recommended to use the explicit `delay_us`, `delay_ms` or `delay_s` variations of the function instead.

+    Examples:

+        delay 1s; # 1 second delay
+        delay 2ms; # 2 millisecond delay
+        delay 500us; # 500 microsecond delay
+        delay 500; # 500 microsecond delay
+        delay $something; # $something microseconds delay

 - `delay_us`

+    Syntax:

+        delay_us <INTEGER | variable>;

+    This function generates assembly instructions to create a perfect delay (as verified by the simulator) of the given integer or variable value in microseconds.
+It is an explicit instantiation of the `delay` function.
+It is more useful in scenarios where the user wants to change the delays using a variable.

+    Examples:

+        delay_us 500; # 500 microsecond delay
+        delay_us $something; # $something microseconds delay

 - `delay_ms`

+    Syntax:

+        delay_ms <INTEGER | variable>;

+    This function generates assembly instructions to create a perfect delay (as verified by the simulator) of the given integer or variable value in milliseconds.
+It is an explicit instantiation of the `delay` function.
+It is more useful in scenarios where the user wants to change the delays using a variable.

+    Examples:

+        delay_ms 5; # 5 millisecond delay
+        delay_ms $something; # $something milliseconds delay

 - `delay_s`

+    Syntax:

+        delay_s <INTEGER | variable>;

+    This function generates assembly instructions to create a perfect delay (as verified by the simulator) of the given integer or variable value in seconds.
+It is an explicit instantiation of the `delay` function.
+It is more useful in scenarios where the user wants to change the delays using a variable.

+    Examples:

+        delay_s 1; # 1 second delay
+        delay_s $something; # $something seconds delay

 - `hang`

+    Syntax:

+        hang;

+    This function basically generates an instruction that loops infinitely to itself.
+It is equivalent to a `Loop {}` invocation.
+This may be useful in some scenarios such as to stop any processing if certain conditions are met until the chip has been restarted or for testing.

+    Examples:

+        if $failure = TRUE {
+            hang; # hang on failure
+        }

 ## Timer and Interrupt Functions